douglaskataki/PrivEscWindows/README.md

 Very special thanks for [sagishahar](https://github.com/sagishahar/) and [blakedrumm](github.com/blakedrumm), they made scripts that I could use as bases for my own.

-And last, but not least, [](https://github.com/Tib3rius/) and his setup.bat for Windows Privilege Escalation.
+And last, but not least, [Tib3rius](https://github.com/Tib3rius/) and his setup.bat for Windows Privilege Escalation.

 # TODO

-- [ ] History File
+- [ ] History File with some information
-- [ ] PrintSpoofer attack
+- [ ] PrintSpoofer Privilege Escalation

 # Download windows 11 dev edition
 Download from this link: https://developer.microsoft.com/pt-br/windows/downloads/virtual-machines/